ZiZIGY/vue-dnd-kit/docs/guide/introduction.md

 ### @vue-dnd-kit/components

-Ready-to-use components for common drag and drop patterns such as sortable lists, drag overlays, and more.
+A CLI tool that generates drag and drop components directly in your project, similar to shadcn.
+Instead of importing pre-built components, it scaffolds the code into your codebase, giving you full ownership and customization ability.

 ### @vue-dnd-kit/utils